 MOVIE STAR ANIMALS [55’]

-From training to shootings
+From training to shooting

 The dogs Rin-tin-tin-tin, Lassie and Beethoven, killer whale Willy, piglet Babe and many other animals have long since joined the pantheon of great movie stars.